Bone age: Hemiskeleton method

 The bones in the hand a wrist in a newborn do not change much in the first year of life.
 However, most pediatric radiologists still use the Greulich and Pyle technique for estimating bone age in infancy.
 Alternative techniques for estimating bone age in infancy include tallying the number of ossification centers present in the left half of the infant's body requiring a hemiskeleton x-ray.
 One common method based on x-rays of the hemiskeleton is the Sontag method.
-This technique was created to avoid errors in estimating bone age though to arise from focusing on only one area of the body.
+This technique was created to avoid errors in estimating bone age thought to arise from focusing on only one area of the body.
 The Sontag method uses x-rays of all the bones and joints of the upper and lower limbs on the left side of the body.
 Then, a radiologist counts the number of ossification centers present and uses a chart to convert the sum of ossification centers to a bone age.
 There is a chart for males and another for females with possible bone ages ranging from 1 month to 5 years.
 Since most of the ossification centers counted using this technique appear early in life, this method is only valid for measuring bone age up to around 5 years of age.